- New principles of best practice in clinical audit (HQIP, Radcliffe Publishing, 2011)

 Final thoughts

-I hope this blog has helped us all to reflect on where the opportunities and challenges are for clinical audit in acute hospitals.
-The NHS continues to work under an ever-smaller financial envelope.
-We must therefore ensure that our clinicians undertake clinical audit within a clear quality management system.
+I hope this blog has helped us to reflect on where the opportunities and challenges are for clinical audit in acute hospitals.
+The NHS continues to work with an often stressed workforce and an ever-smaller financial envelope.
+We must ensure that our clinicians undertake clinical audit within a clearly defined quality management system.
 Only then can we ensure effective clinical outcomes for our patients.

-Secondly, the ‘dancing partner’ relationship between clinical audit and QI needs to be better explained and understood.
+Secondly, the ‘dancing partner’ relationship between clinical audit and QI needs to be better understood and explained.
 Organisations should find ways to integrate the work/processes between QI teams and clinical audit departments.
 In my view, they should all be one team!

 To finish with, we have a responsibility to ensure that large national audit datasets collected by our clinicians across the country are owned by the local teams who are collecting the data.
 Clinicians are less interested in published yearly national datasets.
 They want timely access to their local benchmarked departmental audit data all year round, so that they can get on with the important business of improving.
 Isn’t that why we are all here?